bearsunday/bearsunday.github.io/documentation/en/resource_object.md

 This is different to BEAR.Saturday which has the notation of a a regular PHP method.
 When using this you call it using named parameters the ordering is not important.

  Note: If you change the ordering there is no need to edit the calling side.
- Note: Where possible only receive scaler variables.
+ Note: Where possible only receive scalar variables.

 ## Self Building